Stretch or rest? Let’s find out what can help you manage hip pain

 Less common causes of hip pain can include muscle strain, a hip fracture or a tear in the cushion of cartilage around the bone.

-Diagnosing the cause of your hip pain should always be a matter for your doctor.
+It’s important to not self-diagnose hip pain, make sure to speak to a GP if you’re worried.
 They may ask you to walk around so they can compare the motions between the normal and abnormal hip, and ask a range of questions, including:

 • Is the pain worse at a particular time of the day?